-Madison joined the INCLUDAS team in August 2017 and is the Editing and Agent Relations Superhero.
+Madison joined the INCLUDAS team in August 2017 and is the Senior Editor.
 We are so excited to have her with us!

 Tell us about yourself.